Bernard Lafayette: Early adult life and career

-As a young man at the age of twenty, Lafayette moved to Nashville, Tennessee, and enrolled in the American Baptist Theological Seminary.
-During the course of his freshman year, he took classes in nonviolence at the Highlander Folk School run by Myles Horton, and attended many meetings promoting nonviolence.
+As a young man at the age of 20, Lafayette moved to Nashville, Tennessee, and enrolled in the American Baptist Theological Seminary, where one of his roommates was the future civil rights activist and congressman John Lewis.
+During the course of his freshman year, Lafayette took classes in nonviolence at the Highlander Folk School run by Myles Horton, and attended many meetings promoting nonviolence.
 He learned more about the philosophy of nonviolence as lived by Mohandas Gandhi, while taking seminars from activist James Lawson, a well-known nonviolent representative of the Fellowship of Reconciliation.

 Lafayette began to use the nonviolent techniques as he became more exposed to the strong racial injustice of the South.
 In 1959, he, along with his friends Diane Nash, James Bevel, and John Lewis, all members of the Nashville Student Movement, led sit-ins, such as the 1960 Lunch Counter Sit-In, at restaurants and businesses that practiced segregation.
 As an advocate of nonviolence, in 1960 Lafayette assisted in the formation of the Student Nonviolent Coordinating Committee (SNCC).

 Freedom Rides

 In 1961, the Congress of Racial Equality (CORE) initiated a movement to enforce federal integration laws on interstate bus routes.
-This movement, known as the Freedom Rides, had African American and white volunteers ride together on bus routes through the segregated South.
+This movement, known as the Freedom Rides, had African-American and white volunteers ride together on bus routes through the segregated South.
 Lafayette wanted to participate, but his parents forbade him.
 After the Freedom Riders were violently attacked in the city of Anniston, Alabama, the Nashville Student Movement, of which Lafayette was a member, vowed to take over the journey.
 At the time, some civil rights leaders worried that the Freedom Rides were too provocative and would damage the movement.
 Despite many doubts, these Nashville students were determined to finish the job.
 In May 1961, in the city of Montgomery, Alabama, Lafayette and the other riders were "greeted" at the bus terminal by an angry white mob, members of Ku Klux Klan chapters, and were viciously attacked.
 The Freedom Riders were brutally beaten.
 Their attackers carried every makeshift weapon imaginable: baseball bats, wooden boards, bricks, chains, tire irons, pipes, and even garden tools.

 During the Montgomery attack, Lafayette stood firm; his fellow riders William Barbee and John Lewis were beaten until they fell unconscious.
 Lafayette, Fred Leonard and Allen Cason narrowly escaped being killed by jumping over a wall and running to the post office.
 Everyone inside was carrying on individual business, just like nothing was happening outside.
-Lafayette later stated, " I thought they were shooting Freedom Riders."
+Lafayette later stated, "I thought they were shooting Freedom Riders."
 It was the gunshot of Alabama's Director of Public Safety, Floyd Mann, who was fighting for the protection of the Freedom Riders.

 Lafayette with other Riders was arrested in Jackson, Mississippi, and jailed at Parchman State Prison Farm during June 1961.
 During Lafayette's participation in civil rights activities, he was beaten and arrested 27 times.